Reading from Database

 var blob = container.GetBlockBlobReference(fileName);

-To save the model to a file, we can create a file stream using File.Create
+To save the model to a file, we can create a file stream using File.Create and inside the stream we can call the context.Model.Save method.

 using (var stream = File.Create(fileName))